Henry Gray Hurricane Lake WMA

 Fishing attracts more people to the WMA than any other activity.
 The area has 11 fishable lakes available to the public.
 Ranging from 3 acres to 33 acres.
 The species most sought after are black bass (primarily largemouth), crappie and bream.
 There are also good opportunities for trotline and net fishing in White and Little Red rivers, with channel and flathead catfish and buffalo the most sought after species.
 The area is rich in birdlife and opportunities exist for visitors to see more than 80 different species of birds during the right time of the year.
 Opportunities exist for visitors to see unique wetland areas such as cypress tupelo brakes and mature bottomland hardwood trees.

 Bald Knob is the nearest town with restaurants, motels and places to obtain supplies.
 Bald Knob is approximately 10 miles from the area headquarters.
-A small store near the headquarters carries a limited selection of goods including bait and also serves meals.
 There is one pavilion built by the Hurricane Lake Bowhunters Association and donated to the AGFC.
 Also there is a 28-target field archery range available to the public.

 During the summer and early fall, bring plenty of mosquito repellent as the mosquitoes are usually plentiful.
 Most roads are open to the public and are all-weather gravel roads.
 Visitors should exercise great caution when traveling these roads, which are narrow and not built for speed.
 Also, if visiting the area during July, August or September, sportsmen should take extra precautions and watch for log trucks.
 The areaês many unimproved roads are off limits to vehicular traffic, they are clearly marked with "Road Closed" signs.